recallnet/recall-mcp/docs/cursor-usage.md

 1. Ensure the MCP server is running
 2. Check your `.env` file configuration (without revealing its contents)
 3. Make sure you're connected to the correct network (testnet or mainnet)
-4. Verify you have sufficient ETH for gas fees when creating buckets or storing data
+4. Verify you have sufficient Recall Network token for gas fees when creating buckets or storing data

 ### If Cursor Asks for Your Private Key